Cdarren3/WebScraping-JobMarketAnalysis/README.md

 Provide the hiring information (including but not limited to the following) to potential candidates:

-* Number of job openings available?
+* Number of job openings available
-* Number of companies are recruiting?
+* Number of companies are recruiting
-* Average years of experience required for different levels of position?
+* Average years of experience required for different levels of position
 * The most sought-after technical skills